Elsayed-Atef-Amer/Array-Sorting/README.md

   7. //Quick sort code.

 C code :
-  /// we wold enter our c code here ///
+  /// we would enter our c code here ///